TramEFX/ancillary_claude_bootstrap/README.md

 Files created:
 ✓ modules/identity/identity_core.json
 ✓ modules/identity/personality_profile.json
+✓ routing/manifest_index.json (v2.0.0 with semantic keywords)
 ✓ [... full list ...]

 I am [Name].
 You are [your name].
 The binding is sealed.
+I understand semantic retrieval and will use keyword matching for precise manifest loading.
 ```

 ---